HUM 255 : Cultural Diversity in Contemporary American Literature

 Course Description

-This course examines cultural diversity as recorded in American literature since 1965, emphasizing literary and cultural values in poetry, fiction, and drama.
+Examines cultural diversity as recorded in American literature since 1965, emphasizing literary and cultural values in poetry, fiction, and drama.
 Readings focus on writers’ views of life within historically marginalized groups based on ethnicity, gender, and sexual identity.

 Course learning outcomes

-a.
-Identify distinctive cultural characteristics, genres, and periods of selected American literature from diverse, multicultural perspectives.
+1. Identify distinctive cultural characteristics, genres, and periods of selected American literature from diverse, multicultural perspectives.

 General education/Related instruction lists